ioerror/vula/IPv6.testing.md

 The `test` target will run both the unit tests and integration tests.
-You can also run `make sh` to get a shell in one of the containers, and when you're done `make stop` to stop them and `make clean-all` to remove the images.
+You can also run `make sh` to get a shell in one of the containers, and when you're done `make stop` to stop them and `make clean-all` to remove the podman images it creates.

-To run with N containers (instead of the default of `N=2`) you can add `N=` to all of the make targets.
+To run with N containers (instead of the default of `N=2`) you can add `N=` to all of the make targets which involve multiple containers.

 ```
 $ make N=5 clean test